evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 {{< sitefiguresized thumb="models/citroën/ë-c3/ë-c3/screens_1_st.jpg" title="Citroën ë-C3" width="3000" height="2007"  >}}

+This model is equipped with voice control as standard.
+The voice control lets you control some functionality through voice commands.

 ## Infotainment

-One type of sound system is available for the Citroën ë-C3.
-With the , you get NULL speakers with a max system output of  watts.
+You can choose between two sound systems on the Citroën ë-C3.
+With the , you get two speakers with a max system output of  watts.
+With the Max Sound system, you get two speakers with a max system output of  watts.

 In addition, with the optional in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Citroën ë-C3 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-The model has 4 USB-C connections as standard.
+The model has 2 USB-C connections as standard.
+As an option, you can get additional 2 USB-C connections.
 ## Lights

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.